fooltowise/fooltowise.github.io/_posts/2020-01-04-Avoid-News.markdown

 tags: [ featured]
 ---

 Our brain is highly sensible to its environment.
-As I explained in [Your Brain 101]({{site.baseurl}}/Your-Brain-101-Part-2), our brain can be the target of many biases, and has a limited capacity to focus.
+As I explained in [Your Brain 101]({{site.baseurl}}/Your-Brain-101-Part-2), our cognition can be the target of many biases, and has a limited capacity to focus.
 You want to make sure this capacity is put to a good use.

-Among all the actions you could take to improve your environment, one of the most effective is to avoid the news.
-Nobody has written better about it than the author Rolf Dobelli.
-Therefore, I wanted to share his essay "Avoid News" in its integrality.
+Among all the actions you could take to improve your environment, one of the most effective is to simply avoid the news.
+Nobody has written better about it than author Rolf Dobelli.
+Therefore, I want to share his essay "Avoid News" in its integrality.